IELTS Secrets You Ought To Know - Next Degree Abroad Blog

 The WRITING section

-• Clear answers
+Clear answers

-• Paragraphing and cohesion
+Paragraphing and cohesion

-• Lexical variety without overkill
+Lexical variety without misuse

-• Grammar that communicates clearly
+Grammar that communicates clearly

 Achieving a Band 9 does not necessitate flawless grammar; rather, the primary focus should be on the clarity of the conveyed meaning.
-It is advisable to employ a diverse range of sentence structures – simple, compound, and complex – while also addressing common grammatical errors, including the misuse of articles, tense inconsistencies, and subject-verb agreement.
+It is advisable to employ a diverse range of sentence structures—simple, compound, and complex—while also addressing common grammatical errors, including the misuse of articles, tense inconsistencies, and subject-verb agreement.
 It is essential to prioritize clarity over complexity in grammatical expression.

 The SPEAKING section

-• Fluency over perfection
+Fluency over perfection

-• Vocabulary that shows range
+Vocabulary that shows range

-• Grammatical flexibility
+Grammatical flexibility

-• Pronunciation that’s understandable
+Pronunciation that's understandable

 Common IELTS misconceptions

-It’s a misconception.
-Using precise and contextually relevant terminology is more crucial for candidates than using words that are too complicated.
+• "Candidates must employ the most advanced language."
+It is a misconception.
+Using precise and contextually relevant terminology is more beneficial for candidates than using words that are too complicated.

-Speaking fast can actually impair a candidate’s pronunciation and coherence, which lowers their score.
+• "Fluency is demonstrated by speaking fast."
+Speaking fast can actually impair a candidate's pronunciation and coherence, which lowers the score.
 Not speed, but a smooth and organic flow is what fluency is all about.

+• "A Band 9 is the automatic result of grammar errors."
 Only when grammatical errors impair comprehension will they have an impact on the score.
 Higher bands allow minor grammatical errors as long as the message is still understood.

+• "Higher scores are guaranteed when introduction are memorized."
 Memorized templates are easy for examiners to identify.
 Producing unique and organic content usually results in higher exam scores.

 What examiners want

-• “With a few small mistakes, Band 8 can be attained.”
+• "With a few small mistakes, Band 9 can be attained."

-• “Aim to communicate clearly; don’t try to impress the examiner.”
+• "Aim to communicate clearly: don't try to impress the examiner."

 • "Simple errors like sloppy handwriting or straying from the subject cause many students to lose points."